yasminaElg/hackaton_project/docs/guide.md

 You can edit `App.js` and see the modification in your browser, the react app reloads everytime you save your changes !

+**Finally, don't forget the version control.
+Create a repository on GitHub and push your new project.
+You will find plenty of tutorials on how to do so on Google :D.**

 ## Task: Frontend - The landing page

 Your first task is to implement the landing page of the app.